amazeliauskas/amazeliauskas.github.io/_projects/hydro-kinetics.md

-A novel approach in describing effect of **hydrodynamic fluctuations** has been pioneered in our papers on **hydro-kinetics**, where we derived deterministic evolution equations for the **two-point correlation functions** of fluid fields, which are equivalent to nonlinear hydrodynamics with noise.
+A novel approach in describing effect of **hydrodynamic fluctuations** has been pioneered in our papers on **hydro-kinetics**, where we derived deterministic evolution equations for the **two-point correlation functions** of fluid fields, which are equivalent to nonlinear hydrodynamics with noise {% cite Akamatsu:2016llw Akamatsu:2017rdu %}.
 We used the hydro-kinetic equations to analyse thermal fluctuations for a Bjorken expansion, evaluating the contribution of thermal noise from the earliest moments and at late times.

-Recently the approach was generalized to arbitrary background flows, which could be implemented in realistic heavy-ion simulations.
+The approach was generalized to arbitrary background flows, which could be implemented in realistic heavy-ion simulations.
 Inclusion of such dynamical fluctuations is particularly important for the searches of the **critical point** in QCD phase diagram, with experimental efforts currently underway at Relativistic Heavy Ion